 In view of the shortages of nice clothes and the severity of clothes rationing, there was no stigma in giving and receiving outgrown clothes.

-I remember some particularly expensive-looking dresses in two sizes which had been bought for a neighbour's two girls before the war, and which served me well for several years.
+I remember some particularly expensive-looking dresses in two sizes which had been bought for a neighbour's two girls before the war, and which served me well as a child for several years.
 As I grew out of one size, the next size up was ready and waiting.

-Although selling rationed things for money was classed as Black Market for which there could be a prison sentence, swapping was legal.
+Although selling rationed goods for money was classed as Black Market for which there could be a prison sentence, swapping was legal.
 So bartering came into its own in this time of rationing and shortages.
-People would swap things, most shops had postcards in their windows saying things like:
+People would swap things.
+Most shops had postcards in their windows saying things like: